Strong Orbit Equivalence and Superlinear Complexity: Bratteli diagrams and -adic subshifts

-A Bratteli diagram is {\it simple} if it can be telescoped so that all its incidence matrices have only positive entries.
 An {\it ordered Bratteli diagram} is a Bratteli diagram together with a linear ordering on $r^{-1}(v)$ for each $v\in V\setminus V_0$.
 This defines a partial order $\geq$ on $E$.
 An ordered Bratteli diagram $(V,E)$ together with a partial order $\geq$ on $E$ is denoted $(V,E,\geq)$.
 Let $E_{min}$ and $E_{max}$ denote the sets of minimal and maximal edges, respectively.
 An {\it infinite path} in $(V,E)$, that is, a sequence of the form $(e_1,e_2,\cdots)$ where $e_i\in E_i$ and $r(e_i)=s(e_{i+1})$ for all $i\in\N$, is said to be {\it minimal} (resp. {\it maximal}) if all its edges belong to $E_{min}$ (resp. $E_{max}$).
 An ordered Bratteli diagram is {\it properly ordered} if it is simple and it has a unique minimal path and a unique maximal path, which we denote by $x_{min}$ and $x_{max}$, respectively.
 An ordered Bratteli diagram is {\it left/right ordered} if whenever two edges $e_1$, $e_2$ with the same range verify $e_1\geq e_2$ and $s(e_1)=v_i$, $s(e_2)=v_j$, we have $i\geq j$.

-Given a properly ordered Bratteli diagram $(V,E,\geq)$, it is possible to put a dynamic on it in the following way: let $X_B$ denote the space of infinite paths on $E$ (where we assume that $X_B$ is infinite).
+Given a properly ordered Bratteli diagram $(V,E,\geq)$, it is possible to define a dynamic on it as follows: let $X_B$ denote the space of infinite paths on $E$ (where we assume that $X_B$ is infinite).
 We endow $X_B$ with a topology by giving a basis of open sets, namely the family of {\it cylinder sets},

 The cylinder sets are also closed.
 The space $X_B$ endowed with this topology is called the {\it Bratteli compactum} associated with $(V,E)$ and it is a Cantor space.
 We define the {\it Vershik map} $V_B$ on $X_B$ as follows: $V_B(x_{max})=x_{min}$; if $x=(e_1,e_2,\cdots)$ is not the maximal path, let $k$ be the smallest integer such that $e_k$ is not a maximal edge, let $f_k$ be the sucesor of $e_k$ on $E_k$, and define $V_B(x)=(f_1,f_2,\cdots, f_{k-1},f_k,e_{k+1},e_{k+2},\cdots)$, where $(f_1,\cdots, f_{k-1})$ is the minimal finite path on $E_1\circ E_2\circ \cdots \circ E_{k-1}$ with range equal to $s(f_k)$.
 The system $(X_B,V_B)$ is called the {\it Bratteli-Vershik dynamical system} associated with $(V,E,\geq)$.